jiminu/jiminu/README.md

 ~/jiminu$ cat greeting.txt
 Hello, world!

-Welcome to my github.
+Welcome to my GitHub.

-Actually, there is nothing special.
+Feel free to look around.

 Have a good day!
 ```